seyeadekanye/alaffia-de/README.md

 ### Brief walk through of implementation
 Because of the requirement fo a 400ms response time, it was clear that the server will have to process this requests asynchronously.
-To achieve this, I decided to utilize redis as a message brokwr and celery to be able to run background tasks.
+To achieve this, I decided to utilize redis as a message broker and celery to be able to run background tasks.
 Celery will also be used as a way to handle the throttling from CoinGecko for later retires.